 Most brands offer the standard stand mixer in 1-2 sizes.
-If you’re lucky, you’ll find an updated version with extra features and attachments.
+If you’re lucky, you’ll find an updated version with a few extra features and attachments.

-KitchenAid has a stand mixer to serve every baking (and non-baking) need.
+KitchenAid, on the other hand, has a stand mixer to serve every baking (and non-baking) need you can imagine.
 You have the much-loved Artisan Series with a 4.5-quart or 5-quart mixing bowl.
 Serious bakers have the big twins from the Professional Series with 6-quart or 7-quart bowls.

 KitchenAid also offers two styles to keep up with customer expectations.
 The fast-selling tilt-head model and the bowl-lift design that works with large capacity mixers.

-Now you know why KitchenAid stand mixers are so expensive.
-What about other stand mixers?
+Okay, so now you know why KitchenAid stand mixers are so expensive, but what about other stand mixers?

 Why are stand mixers so expensive?

-KitchenAid is the only brand of stand mixer that will set you back a pretty penny.
+KitchenAid isn’t the only manufacturer of stand mixers that will set you back a pretty penny.
 Many specialized kitchen appliances, including stand mixers, are costly purchases.

-A hand mixer will hardly make a dent on your bank as you can pick one up for $10-30.
-Standard mixers on the other hand start at $100, and only get pricier from there.
+A hand mixer will hardly make a dent on your bank account, often you are able to pick one up for as little as$10-30.
+Stand mixers, on the other hand, start at $100 and only get pricier from there.

-Why is this huge margin for products that essential do the same thing – mix batter or whip butter and cream?
+Why is this huge margin for products that essentially do the same thing – mix batter or whip frosting?

 If you’re a serious baker, the hand mixer doesn’t quite make the cut.
-With limited functionality, inferior quality and build, and low dough capacity, this should be your first or ideal choice.
+With limited functionality, inferior quality and build, and low dough capacity.

 Then there is the question of time, accessories and output.
 Even the smallest stand mixer will finish whipping, mixing and creaming in less time.